 Is there a law that stipulates notice periods?

-The Department of Labor in the US protects employees in the areas of wages, workplace safety, employee benefits security, workers’ compensation, and others, but it does not stipulate that notice periods are legally required for work contracts.
+The Department of Labor in the US protects employees in the areas of wages, workplace safety, employee benefits security, workers’ compensation, and others, but it does not stipulate that notice periods are legally required for employment contracts.

 How to determine if you have a notice period